Exodus (chapters 15-40)

 The original intention was to go directly from Egypt to Canaan, but chapter 14 is a turning point: All the people grumbled against the Lord.
 As a consequence the Lord said that all the people counted in the census will die in the desert except Caleb and Joshua—they will enter the land.
 So the people wound up wandering in the desert for 40 years.

 A second census was taken in chapter 26.
 The total number of men 20 years of age and older was 601,730; only 2 survived who were counted in the first census.
 Life in the wilderness must have been hard.

 Deuteronomy: Second Law or Repetition of

-Deuteronomy has a good overview of events during the 40 years of wandering in the desert.
+Deuteronomy has a good overview of events during the 40 years in the desert.
 Bible scholars say the more important themes in the Bible are repeated more often.
 Throughout Exodus, Leviticus, Numbers and Deuteronomy a number of themes are repeated over and over again.
 Don’t overlook this portion of the Bible, but don’t dwell on each topic the first time you read through the Bible.
-Later you may wish to spend a considerable amount of time in this area, because many of the same themes reappear throughout the Bible and may also apply to a future time in human journey.
+Later you may wish to spend a considerable amount of time in this area, because many of the same themes reappear throughout the Bible and may also apply to a future time in the human journey.

 NOTE: Exodus, Leviticus, Numbers and Deuteronomy cover the wandering in the desert--each from a different perspective, perhaps with a different objective and audience in mind.
 During the 40 years in the wilderness a system of jurisprudence was established, laying the groundwork for much of the world's civilization.